 So basically, they have antlers throughout the whole seasons of spring and summer and partially during winter.
 It’s in the early or late December that whitetail deer begin the shedding process, this largely depends on the latitude or geographic location of the area in which the whitetail deer is living.

-You should also know that this is also the time when the
+You should also know that this is also the time when the rutting season gets over.

 So whitetail deer don’t really need their antlers to fight with other bucks in order to guard their own territory.

 When do whitetail deer get antlers and how?

 To understand the entire regrowth process properly, it’s best that we delve into some details about deer antlers.
 These things are not the same as the hollow horns of cattle.
 Whitetail deer antlers have a pretty solid bone tissue that is paired with a honeycombed framework.